fuzz5566/OrionScenarios/README.md

 # OrionUHC-Scenarios
 These are a list of scenarios used in Orion UHC.
 An * means the scenario is a meta scen.
-Meaning these are the most commonly used in almost all games
+Meta scens are the most commonly used in almost all games
 ## Antiburn
 Items don’t burn in lava or fire
 ## Anvilless